-I’m not arguing that the Puerto Rican economy should only be based on Bitcoin or blockchain.
-I do not believe that neither cryptocurrencies nor blockchain will be the saviors of the Puerto Rican economy.
+I’m not arguing that the economy of Puerto Rico should only be based on cryptocurrencies or blockchain.
+I do not believe that neither cryptocurrencies nor blockchain will save the economy of Puerto Rico.
 I continue to observe how there is no turning back with Bitcoin.
 It’s difficult to move on from the idea that you can own decentralized, transparent, and fast money.

 I’ll leave you with this video that explains why it is vital to not ignore this new technology.